How to Propose & Develop an AST Educational Activity

 Step 1 - See What's Already in the Works

-Email AST Education Program Manager Randy Young at ryoung@myAST.org.
+Email AST Education Program Manager Brian Valeria at bvaleria@myAST.org.
 He will connect with the Education Committee about your idea.

 Step 2 - Learn the Activity Proposal Process